microsoft/bedrock/docs/firstWorkload/README.md

 ---
 ```

-This defines a simple 3 pod deployment of a web service with the container `andrebriggs/goserver:v1.2` with a LoadBalanced service.
-Let’s commit this file and push it to our remote GitOps repo:
+This defines a 3 pod deployment of a web service with the container `andrebriggs/goserver:v1.2` with a LoadBalanced service.
+Commit this file and push it to our remote GitOps repo:

 ```bash
 $ git add webapp.yaml